microsoft/griffel/apps/website/docs/react/guides/atomic-css.md

 ## LVFHA order of pseudo classes

 Pseudo classes in CSS (like `:hover`, `:link`, `:focus`, `:active`) have equal specificity and the result is determined by [order of appearance](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Cascade_and_inheritance#understanding_the_cascade).
-When atomic classes inserted to DOM, they are inserted based on definition, basically based on usage.
+When atomic classes are inserted to DOM, they are inserted based on definition, basically based on usage.
 This means the resulting styles would be based on which components’ styles were rendered first.
 A [CodeSandbox](https://codesandbox.io/s/lvfha-puzzle-ihbict) that shows this behavior.

 To ensure that results are deterministic Griffel performs automatic ordering of common pseudo classes in the following order: